A Rose for Emily: Plot summary

 Despite these turnabouts in her social status, Emily continues to behave mysteriously as she had before her father died.
-Her reputation is such that the city council finds itself unable to confront her about a strong smell that has begun to emanate from the house.
-They believed Tobe was unable to maintain the house and something was rotting.
+Her reputation is such that the city council is unable to confront her about a strong smell that has begun to emanate from the house.
+They believe that Tobe was unable to maintain the house and something was rotting.
 Instead, the council decides to send men to her house under the cover of darkness to sprinkle lime around the house, after which the smell dissipates.
 The mayor of the town, Colonel Sartoris, makes a gentleman's agreement to overlook her taxes as an act of charity, though it is done under a pretense of repayment towards her father, to assuage Emily's pride after her father's death.
-Years later, when the next generation has come to power, Emily insists on maintaining this informal arrangement, flatly denying she owes any taxes, stating "I have no taxes in Jefferson."
-After this, the council declines to press the issue due to her obduracy.
-Emily has become a recluse: she is never seen outside of the house, and only rarely accepts people into it.
+Years later, a new generation has come to power in the county.
+Having no ties to Colonel Sartoris or Mr. Grierson, they approach Emily about being subject to taxation.
+Emily insists on maintaining this informal arrangement, flatly denying she owes any taxes, stating "I have no taxes in Jefferson."
+After this, the council declines to press the issue, conceding to her obduracy.
+Emily has become a recluse; she is never seen outside of the house and only rarely accepts people into it.
 The community eventually comes to view her as a "hereditary obligation" on the town, who must be humored and tolerated.

-The funeral is a large affair: Emily had become an institution, so her death sparks a great deal of curiosity about her reclusive nature and what remains of her house.
+The funeral is a large affair: Emily has become an institution, so her death sparks a great deal of curiosity about her reclusive nature and what remains of her house.
 After she is buried, a group of townsfolk enters her house to see what remains of her life there.
-Tobe walked out of the house and was never seen again, giving the townspeople access to Miss Emily's home.
+Tobe walks out of the house and is never seen again, giving the townspeople access to Miss Emily's home.
 The door to her upstairs bedroom is locked.
 Some of the townsfolk break down the door to see what has been hidden for so long.
 Inside, among the gifts that Emily had bought for Homer, lies the decomposed corpse of Homer Barron on the bed.
 On the pillow beside him is the indentation of a head and a single strand of gray hair, indicating that Emily had slept with Homer's corpse.
 The house is an indicator revealing how Emily struggled to keep everything the same, in a frozen time period, avoiding change.